oracle-livelabs/spatial-graph/adb-graph/getting-started-with-graph-studio/hello-world/hello-world.md

 ## Introduction

-In this lab you will explore Graph Studio and learn how you can create and analyze a graph from scratch very quickly using Autonomous Data Warehouse - Serverless (ADW) or Autonomous Transaction Processing - Serverless (ATP) instance.
+In this lab you will explore Graph Studio and learn how you can create and analyze a graph from scratch very quickly using Lakehouse or Autonomous Transaction Processing - Serverless (ATP) instance.

-**Note: While this lab uses Autonomous Data Warehouse, the steps are identical for creating and connecting to an Autonomous Transaction Processing database.**
+**Note: While this lab uses Lakehouse, the steps are identical for creating and connecting to an Autonomous Transaction Processing database.**

 Estimated Time: 10 minutes.

 ### Objectives

 Learn how to

-- connect to your Autonomous Database using **Graph Studio**
+- connect to your Autonomous AI Database using **Graph Studio**
 - quickly create a very simply graph from scratch using PGQL
 - load graphs into memory for analysis
 - create a simple notebook